tritemio/PyBroMo/README.md

 [smFRET](http://en.wikipedia.org/wiki/Single-molecule_FRET) experiments,
 including sample background and detectors dark counts.

+> For a smFRET burst analysis software see [FRETBursts](https://github.com/tritemio/FRETBursts).

-The program simulates 3-D Brownian motion trajectories and emission of an arbitrary number of particles freely diffusing in a simulation volume (a box).
+PyBromo simulates 3-D Brownian motion trajectories and emission of an arbitrary number of particles freely diffusing in a simulation volume (a box).
 Inside the simulation box a laser excitation volume (the [PSF](http://en.wikipedia.org/wiki/Point_spread_function) of the objective lens) is defined numerically or analytically (Gaussian shape).
 Molecules diffusing